williamngan/pts/guide/md/_0500_Space.md

 ##### A demo of drawing different shapes

 And since both Space and Form are javascript classes, you can extend them to override its functions and add new ones.
-Draw something more!

 ### Cheat sheet

 The following snippet is a typical template for making a quick **`Pts`** sketch.
 Pretty easy.

 ```
-Pts.namespace( this );
+Pts.namespace( this ); // not needed if using npm package

 var space = new CanvasSpace("#hello").setup({ retina: true });
 var form = space.getForm();